cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 However, some constraints do exist, such as the requirement that bin contents be positive, and that the function $M$ only depends on $\vec{\mu}$, whereas $N$, and $\omega_{cbp}$ only depend on $\vec{\nu}$.

-#### Constraint Likelihood terms
+#### Auxiliary Likelihood terms

-The constraint terms implemented in combine are Gaussian, Poisson or Uniform:
+The auxiliary constraint terms implemented in combine are Gaussian, Poisson or Uniform:

 $$
 p_{e} \propto \exp{(-0.5 (\frac{(\nu_{e} - y_{e})}{\sigma})^2 )}\mathrm{;} \\